How to Make an iPhone App When You Don’t Know How to Program

 I’m not a programmer, but I still went from vague idea to my first app store sale in a matter of months.
-Since then I’ve made thousands of dollars over the past year with my debt snowball iPhone app, Pay Off Debt.
-Here’s a breakdown of the process:
+Since then I’ve made thousands of dollars over the past year with my debt snowball app, Pay Off Debt.
+Here’s a breakdown of the process.

 Find a need in an area you know well